buildingbeautifuluis/buildingbeautifuluis.github.io/_preview/03-Information-Architecture.md

 On Dribbble’s [Home](https://dribbble.com) page, for example, we see the shot pattern re-used multiple times to show the latest shots that have been uploaded.
 On the [Teams](https://dribbble.com/teams) page, we see the same pattern – at a smaller size – to showcase the work of different design teams using the service.

-_/* To close out this section, I need to show an example of a shot page, where the shot is featured on its own.
-This is where I can have fun with the #inception idea._
+_/* To close out this section, I need to show an example of a featured shot page (where the shot is shown on its own).
+This is where I can have some fun with the #inception idea.
+I think I might draw the browser myself so I can get what I really want. */_

-_In addition to the above, I think I’ll create a Notist slidedeck – [something like this](https://noti.st/mrmurphy/SQzORm/pattern-library-netlify-credit-card-modal) – to gather this analysis of Dribbble into one location for reference.
+_/* In addition to the above, I think I’ll create a Notist slidedeck – [something like this](https://noti.st/mrmurphy/SQzORm/pattern-library-netlify-credit-card-modal) – to gather this analysis of Dribbble into one location for reference.
 This could be provided with the chapter’s downloadables. */_

 With our case study wrapped up, let’s explore the idea of information architecture a little more at the macro- and the micro-level.